Importance of Cybersecurity in US Healthcare Protecting Patient Data and Preventing Fraud

 As healthcare moves more data to the cloud, new encryption methods and secure cloud frameworks will help lock down patient information.

-right cybersecurity solution is more important than ever.
+With these trends in mind, choosing the right cybersecurity solution is more important than ever.
 Always make sure you have:

 ✔ Real-time threat monitoring to catch attacks before they spread